tarantool/queue/README.md

 Note: in the above example, the delay option means "the task cannot be executed again for 10 seconds".

+Example: queue.tube.list_of_sites:release(15, {delay=10, touch_ttl=false})

+Note: in the above example, the delay option means "the task cannot be executed again for 10 seconds" and the associated touch_ttl option means "the task ttl stays unchanged"

 ## Peeking at a task

 ```lua